COVID Rules At Events

 The following criteria each prevent someone from attending a Realms event:

-• The person has tested positive for COVID-19 in the 5 days before the event.
+• The person has tested positive for COVID-19 in the 5 days before the event and does not have 2 negative rapid antigen tests 24 hours apart after last testing positive.

 • The person is required to self-quarantine or self-isolate during the event under local health guidelines or as directed by a medical professional.